Hills007/Terenure-Cricket-club/README.md

              e.
 I found that the Hero image on the home page was not aligning well on bigger screen sizes.
 I fixed the issue by resizing the image and uploading it again and that solved the problem.
 Now it displays nicely on all screen sizes.
 It also loads faster and have better performance on LPC.

              f.
 I found that the map was not responding well on all screens.
 I gave it a width and height of 100% inline and styled it in css which fixed the problem

+             g.
+I tested the site on all different browsers i.e, Google chrome, firefox and internet explorer and it works on all different browsers efficiently.

 ## • Validator Testing